Peru flag

-The postal code for Puquina is 18220 in Moquegua, General Sánchez Cerro, Peru.
-The table below lists ZIP codes and postcodes for places within Puquina.
+The Postal Codes (Códigos postales) for Puquina is 18220 in General Sánchez Cerro, Moquegua, General Sánchez Cerro, Peru.
+The table below lists Postal Codes and postcodes for places within Puquina.

 Postal Codes for Places in Puquina